Squats are a universally popular exercise because their compound-nature work multiple muscle groups in one go, giving you a lot of bang for your buck.

 The thing to always keep in mind is that as your pregnancy progresses and your bump grows in size, you will need to make room for your belly (especially in your third trimester).

-Don’t be surprised if you therefore find squatting to be more difficult towards the latter end of your pregnancy, especially as your joints will naturally be under more stress and strain as you progress towards full term.
+Don’t be surprised if you therefore find the exercise to be more difficult towards the latter end of your pregnancy, especially as your joints will naturally be under more stress and strain as you progress towards full term.

-Some modifications you may wish to make when squatting during pregnancy, but especially in your third trimester, include:
+Some modifications you may wish to make, but especially in your third trimester, include:

 - Use a wider stance than normal.